ZotPlus/zotero-citations/README.md

 Zotero Markdown citations
 =========

+PSA: picker works, scanner disabled (see issue #40)

+I must move this addin away from making sync requests (atom no longer allows them).
+I have updated the picker, but the scanner requires substantially more work.
+This is for the next release.

 ## Pure-markdown citations

 This package adds Zotero support to Atom Markdown editing.
 To use it, you will need to have the [Better BibTeX](http://zotplus.github.io/better-bibtex/index.html) plugin installed in Zotero.
 If using Zotero for Firefox, you also need to enable `Enable export by HTTP` in the `Better BibTeX` tab of the Zotero preferences.
 You also need the latest Atom version (1.0.7 at time of writing); older versions are not supported and may not work.